HuttleyLab/DiverseSeq/README.md

   --help     Show this message and exit.

 Commands:
-  max  identify the seqs that maximise average delta entropy
+  prep  writes processed sequences to an HDF5 file max  identify the seqs that maximise average delta

 ```
 <!-- [[[end]]] -->